 A person or corporation can apply to the Secretary of DPIPWE for a permit under the Act to take a threatened species or to take an action that is likely to result in harm.

 It is also an offence to take or harm a species or habitat if an interim protection order has been declared for that particular species or habitat.
 The maximum penalty is $13,000.
 However, a permit may be issued to a landholder to undertake an activity on land that is subject to a protection order.

-A person who takes a species without a permit or who contravenes an interim protection order is liable to prosecution under Sections 36 and 51.
+A person who takes a species without a permit or who contravenes an interim protection order is liable to prosecution under sections 36 and 51.

 The Federal government has international obligations to protect Australia’s threatened biodiversity.
 The EPBC Act provides some legal avenues to protect species and ecological communities that are nationally (or internationally) threatened.
-These provisions operate in parallel with Tasmanian state law, described above, and have many similar features.
+These provisions operate in parallel with Tasmanian state laws, described above, and have many similar features.

-Similar to the Tasmanian Threatened Species legislation, the EPBC Act lists species under various categories – ‘extinct’, ‘extinct in the wild’, ‘critically endangered’, ‘endangered’, ‘vulnerable’ and ‘conservation dependent’.
+Similar to the Tasmanian threatened species legislation, the EPBC Act lists species under various categories – ‘extinct’, ‘extinct in the wild’, ‘critically endangered’, ‘endangered’, ‘vulnerable’ and ‘conservation dependent’.

 An entire ecological community can be listed, as can a ‘critical habitat’ or a ‘key threatening process’.
 Any person can nominate a threatened species, ecological community or a ‘key threatening process’ for listing.

 The federal Environment Minister makes the final decisions on listings after considering advice from a Federal Scientific Committee.